Surajtechexpert23/SOAR-FE-Task/README.md

 ## Usage

 You can now use the admin dashboard.
-Explore the various features such as form handling, icon usage, and data visualization with graphs.
+Explore the various features such as form handling, icon usage, data visualization with graphs, the responsive slider, and message alerts.

 ## Acknowledgements